Guide for Authors

 Should you encounter any unethical act or content in GORM apart from the ethical responsibilities listed above, please notify the journal by e-mail at [email protected]

-After acceptance, the manuscripts undergo the processes of plagiarism detection, preparation of bibliography, cross-reference and reference check, layout and galley, assigning a DOI number and being put into early release.
-The manuscripts in early release are published in the volume and issue determined by the editorial board.
+After acceptance, the manuscripts are subjected to the processes of plagiarism detection, preparation of bibliography, cross-reference and reference check, layout and galley, assigning a DOI number, and being put into an early release.
+The manuscripts in the early release are published in the volume and issue determined by the editorial board.

-GORM claims no fees for article review and no subscription fees for access to articles, the only source of income are advertisement and journal fees.
+GORM charges no fees for article review and no subscription fees for access to articles, the only source of income is advertisement and journal fees.
 The following pecuniary obligations of the accepted manuscripts lie with the author(s).